Organizational Culture and Workplace Maturity Need to Change

 The needs of an enterprise community program team are quite different than those of a community team managing a customer community.
 Enterprise community teams spend more time on business, governance, program management, stakeholder, and leadership needs.

-This new Enterprise Community Maturity Model includes changes to terminology to reflect a different orientation, an additional maturity stage because of the complexity of these efforts, and updated thinking about how organizations progress.
+This new Workplace Maturity Model includes changes to terminology to reflect a different orientation, an additional maturity stage because of the complexity of these efforts, and updated thinking about how organizations progress.

 Here are some of the key aspects of each capability.
 Many of these items exist in organizations but must be redefined or adapted to prioritize the engagement, connection, and belonging required to accelerate learning and innovation.